 All models contain one cable for hard disk drives and one cable for diskette drives.
-A Wake Up on Ring modem cable, and a voice modem cable are also included.
+A momentary power switch and cable assembly that connects to the system board, a Wake Up on Ring modem cable, and a voice modem cable are also included.